Valentines Day Dinner

 Well, I’ve had a ponder for your Valentines Day Dinner, and this is what I have come up with.
 I think it is a beautiful menu, I hope you do too.
 We have a Smoked Salmon and Crispy Toast starter, a main of a warm Asparagus, Bacon and Egg Salad, and a pudding of Chocolate Cherry Cake with Cream.
 It all comes in at £1.84 a head, which I think is very good value.
-I have tried to use ingredients that can be used in lots of other meals when there are any left over, and there are a few ideas on that at the bottom.
+I have tried to use ingredients that can be used in lots of other meals when there are any left over There are a few ideas on that at the bottom.
 If you use up those ingredients in meals through the week, and concentrate on the cheaper meals on Thrifty Lesley, you should still be ok for your £1 a Day budget if that is what you want to stick to.

 Starter, about 35p